saltstack/salt-user-guide/docs/topics/installation.rst

 Standards for busy environments:

-* 1 worker thread per 200 minions
+* Use one worker thread per 200 minions
-* ``worker_threads`` should not exceed 1½ times the available cpu cores
+* The value of ``worker_threads`` should not exceed 1½ times the available CPU cores

 Basic minion configuration
 ===========================
 * The ``salt-minion`` comes default with a DNS/hostname configuration setup.
-* The default minion yaml config at ``/etc/salt/minion`` contains all the commented settings.
+* The default minion YAML config at ``/etc/salt/minion`` contains all the commented settings.
-* Custom settings are added in yaml to ``/etc/salt/minion.d/`` as ``.conf`` files on the minion.
+* Custom settings are added in YAML to ``/etc/salt/minion.d/`` as ``.conf`` files on the minion.
 * The default minion file should be used for referencing settings as needed.

 Connecting to the Salt master
 -----------------------------
-By default the minions will assume that the Salt master can be resolved in DNS via the hostname ``salt``.
+By default, the minions assume that the Salt master can be resolved in DNS via the hostname ``salt``.

-An example to override the hostname default setting:
+An example that overrides the hostname default setting:

 .. code-block:: yaml
     :caption: /etc/salt/minion.d/master.config